b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 As an Ekayanavadin, indeed an Omnist and experiential pragmatist, I hold Rongzom in particular affection and esteem, for his diamontine stance on making no concessions to the other yana, and upholding the precedence of Mantrayana (of Secret Mantra).
 I invoke the adhishthana of Rongzom upon myself and upon this work, indeed upon all who are touched by it, to realise and embody the esotericism of the impossible, in action.

+As Koppl notes, "...Rongzom...underscores his commitment to the purity of all phenomena...".
+And do it is!